AhmadsaaD111/TaskFlow_Pro/README.md

 Demo Accounts
 Admin

-Email: admin@taskflow.pro

-Password: Admin123!
+admin@taskflow.pro / Admin123!

 Member

-Email: member@taskflow.pro

-Password: Member123!
+member@taskflow.pro / Member123!

-Future Improvements
-Real backend integration (JWT + database)

-File attachments

-Notifications (in-app + email)

 License
 MIT

 ⭐ Like what you see?
 If this project helped you or inspired you, feel free to give it a ⭐.